Cultural depictions of Gilles de Rais: Popular confusion between Gilles de Rais and Bluebeard

-Abbot Bossard's assertions were severely criticized by the examination board when he defended his thesis at the Poitiers Faculty of Letters in December 1885.
+Bossard's assertions were severely criticized by the examination board when he defended his thesis at the Poitiers Faculty of Letters in December 1885.
 As a member of the board, historian Jules Flammermont rejected the idea that Gilles de Rais is the originator of the Bluebeard legend, arguing as well that Bossard failed to prove the antiquity of this legendary confusion, which was reported only in the early 19th century.
 Lastly, Flammermont asserted that Bossard had merely unearthed popular legends from the Grand dictionnaire universel du XIXe siècle.

 Drawing on the works of scholars Marc Soriano and Ute Heidmann, Vincent Petitjean also objects that the folktale is "an ungrateful object of study, since it is impossible to know the state of a version at a given moment, due to the narrative dynamics that make it elaborate as it is transmitted".
 As a result, we do not know the exact content of the oral and popular narrative from which Perrault's tale originally drew its inspiration, and which sets down in writing a perennial version.
 As scholar Roger Zuber explains, Mother Goose Tales is a literary work in its own right, which maintains a complex intertextual dialogue with multiple sources (Virgil, Apuleius, Paul Scarron).
 Therefore, Perrault's work cannot be linked arbitrarily to evanescent oral traditions, which are by their very nature incapable of clarifying the debate.
 For Roger Zuber, it is literature (the tale written by Perrault) that ends up making its mark on folklore, and not the other way round.
 Not free from approximations, Bossard's thesis is henceforth weakened in the eyes of Vincent Petitjean: "Was the story of Bluebeard that people told each other the same in Bossard's time as in Perrault's, the same in Perrault's time as it was when Gilles died?"
 This question is all the more important because a veritable literary explosion took hold of the folkloric tales (including "Bluebeard") from the second half of the 19th century onwards, offering a host of rewritten versions.